 The closing date for receipt of applications is 8th of August 2022.

 How to Apply:

 The Community Sport and Physical Activity Small Grant Scheme application form should be completed by an authorised club/group/organisation official.
-Either an online or hard copy of the application will be accepted, and both are available at https://form.jotform.com/221732750474354.
+Either an online or hard copy of the application will be accepted, access online application link at https://form.jotform.com/221732750474354.